oliverjeffcote-oss/tdd_golden_square/recipe_count_words.md

 ## 1. Describe the Problem

 As a writer
-I want my long sentence to be returned truncated with ...
-So that I can see there is more text without taking up room on the screen
+I want to know the number of words in a given sentence So I can see how long it is

 ## 2. Design the Function Signature